pgorman/dangerjaunt/minirules.md

 #### 1. Commune ####

 Higher powers grant answers to three questions the caster poses.
-Higher powers don't like being constantly interrogated by mere mortals, so the spell should be limited to one casting per week or so.
+Higher powers resent constant interrogation by mortals, tolerating only about one communication per week (without divine irritation).
-The referee may rule that a cleric casts a double strength Commune spell composed of six questions once per year.
+A cleric can cast a double strength Commune spell composed of six questions once per year.

 #### 2. Dispel Evil\* ####

 Dispel Evil works against items, spells, or agents of Evil.
-It also functions against evil sendings, possibly including dreams or supernatural hunting-beasts.
+It also disrupts evil sendings, like dreams or supernatural hunting-beasts.
 Range: 3'', duration: 10 minutes.

 #### 3. Insect Plague ####

 This spell only works outdoors.
-A storm of insects gathers, and goes wherever the caster directs.
-The cloud is approximately 8,000 cubic feet (20' x 20' x 20').
+Insects rush to join a buzzing, clicking 8,000 cubic foot biomass (20' x 20' x 20'), and swarm where the caster directs.
-Any creature with fewer than 2 HD exposed to the cloud of insects flees in terror (no saving throw).
+Any creature of fewer than 2 HD flees the creeping storm in terror (no saving throw).
 Range: 48'', duration: 1 day.

 #### 4. Raise Dead\* ####